Looking for grant funding

 Big Lottery Fund – responsible for distributing 40 per cent of all funds raised for good causes by the National Lottery.
 They give grants from £300 to over £500,000 to organisations ranging from small local groups to major national charities.

-Funding Central – a free resource for charities, voluntary organisations and social enterprises.
+Funding Central – a free resource for charities, voluntary organisations and social enterprises with an annual income below £100,000.
 They list thousands of funding and finance opportunities, plus a wealth of tools and information.